International Women’s Day and Women’s History Month

 - Browse a collection of articles about some of history’s most inspirational women on Sky History.

 - Check out the free Suffrage in a Box resources from the Bodleian Library.
-They include reproductions of images and other items from their collections that can be printed or displayed on screen.
+They include reproductions of images and other items from their collections that can be used in source analysis activities with KS3 and 4 pupils.

 - The Little Rebels Children’s Book Award celebrates books that promote social justice and challenge stereotypes.